Annual Health Checks

 o Support from The FA and Berks & Bucks FA

 Berks & Bucks FA is set up to help clubs and leagues to achieve The FA Charter Standard accreditation.

 Does your club want to become proud to be The FA Charter Standard accredited?

 To start your journey contact your Berks & Bucks FA today.

-The FA and Berks & Bucks FA do not charge to become accredited.
-Clubs also receive benefits and incentives to achieve, maintain and progress their FA Charter Standard status.
+It’s FREE.
+The FA and County FA’s do not charge to become accredited.
+Clubs and leagues receive benefits and incentives to achieve, maintain and progress their accreditation.

-FA Charter Standard clubs receive access to benefits that will help to attract and retain players, volunteers and supporters.
-The level of support and resources you receive will depend on the level of accreditation a club achieves.
-Benefits clubs experience include:
+For becoming The FA Charter Standard accredited, leagues and clubs receive access to benefits that help to attract and retain players, volunteers and supporters.

 • Funding for football equipment